pond/dnd/party_riglan/journals/campaign_6/Riglan: Part 3.1.md

 "Shit", says Temo, out loud.

 Detect Magic.
 Very strongly magical, unsurprisingly.
 It *is* a tear in reality.
-It emanates very strong transmutation magic and a particular kind of "feel" that he's only ever heard about in stories. **Shadow Fell**.
+It emanates very strong transmutation magic and a particular kind of "feel" that he's only ever heard about in stories. **Shaowfell**.
 Lomas is in shock.
 Temo tries to talk him off the ledge - calming, one step at a time, don't look at the rift...
 He keeps saying he "couldn't stop it" and saying "...but miss Nethza..." - persuasion 30.

 We get Lomas inside.
 Klaus outside is weaving something - abjuration, Temo sees, Detect Magic still up.
 He's trying to contain the spread.
 Whatever the spell might be, it is pulling some of the lines back from the classroom.
 He calls thanks to Klaus.
 "I don't know how far I can go with this.
 I don't want to close it, but I don't want it to spread further."